by Jason Wasserman MD PhD FRCPC

 If you received treatment (either chemotherapy or radiation therapy) for your cancer prior to the tumour being removed, your pathologist will examine all of the tissue submitted to see how much of the tumour is still alive (viable).

-Adenocarcinoma is given a tumour stage between 1 and 4 based on the distance the cancer cells have traveled from the epithelium on the inner surface of the esophagus into the wall of the esophagus.
+Adenocarcinoma of the esophagus is given a tumour stage between 1 and 4 based on the distance the tumour cells have spread from the epithelium on the inner surface of the esophagus into the wall of the esophagus.

-Adenocarcinoma is given a nodal stage between 0 and 3 based on the presence of cancer cells in a lymph node and the number of lymph nodes involved.
+Adenocarcinoma of the esophagus is given a nodal stage between 0 and 3 based on the presence of cancer cells in a lymph node and the number of lymph nodes involved.